adradr/lmax-python-sdk/README.md

 ## Modules
 ### Client
-The client module, located in `lmax_sdk/client.py`, provides the LMAXClient class for interacting with the LMAX API.
+The client module, located in `lmax_python_sdk/client.py`, provides the LMAXClient class for interacting with the LMAX API.
 It uses the `client_key_id` for authentication.

+### Websocket client
+Using the base client, the websocket client is located at `lmax_python_sdk/ws_client.py`.
+It provides easy access to the websocket streams by using the same argument format and authentication as the base client.

 ### Validation
-The validation module, located in `lmax_sdk/validation.py`, provides various validation functions and constants.
+The validation module, located in `lmax_python_sdk/validation.py`, provides various validation functions and constants.
 Contains different `enum` types for categorical input arguments.

 ### Account
-The account module, located in `lmax_sdk/account`, provides functionality related to account data and trading.
+The account module, located in `lmax_python_sdk/account`, provides functionality related to account data and trading.

 ### Broker Market Data
 The broker allows to access the real-time and historical LMAX data for close prices and orderbook level data.